Saifullahkhan31/firstProject/Readme.md

+# **Learning Git**
-This is my first projec learning Git
+This is my first project pushed using Git
 Author - Saifullah
-Learning from YT - Telusko
+Learning from Youtube - Telusko